n1lux/GetBandInfo/README.md

+GetBandInfo

-A simple WEB API REST that show info about Bands.
+A simple WEB API REST example that show info about Bands.
 Only return a JSON format, No database.